-One of the biggest advantages of quartz over other stones is that it requires minimal maintenance and does not need to be sealed.
-This quality is present in polished quartz countertops but not in honed quartz countertops.
+One of the biggest advantages of quartz over other countertop materials is that it requires minimal maintenance and does not need to be sealed.
+This quality is present in polished quartz countertops but not in honed finishes.
 Honed quartz is a porous material, which means it will need to be resealed every few months just to maintain its quality and integrity.

 On the other hand, the matte sheen on honed quartz can only be achieved through the removal of the polished surface, which requires fabrication and processing.
 That is why honed quartz is considered an option for upgrade.
 The extra cost will depend on the fabricator.

 Considerations to Make When Choosing Quartz Finishes

 Choosing a finish for your quartz countertop isn’t a decision that you have to make willy-nilly.
 There are plenty of considerations you have to make to avoid making the wrong choice and regret it later on.
 Here are some things to consider before making your purchase.

 Scratch and Etch Resistance.
 Will your countertop be located in high-traffic areas like the kitchen?
 This will leave your countertop at risk of damage from scratching or etching.
 If scratching and etching damages bother you, then consider honed quartz.

 Stain Resistance.
 As mentioned above, honed quartz is a porous material.
 This leaves your countertop vulnerable to stains.
 Polished quartz countertops are more stain-proof without any need for sealing.